 - Guide 1: How to Remove Liam.x Pop-Ups from Windows.

-- Guide 2: Get rid of Liam.x Pop-Ups from Mac OS X.
+- Guide 2: Get rid of Liam.x Pop-Ups on Mac OS X.

-- Guide 3: Remove Liam.x Pop-Ups from Google Chrome.
+- Guide 3: Remove Liam.x Pop-Ups in Google Chrome.

 - Guide 4: Erase Liam.x Pop-Ups from Mozilla Firefox.